I’m like you: curious and constantly doing my own research.

 Some studies have shown that when 25(OH)D was increased for women of late reproductive age (35+), it increased their odds of conceiving and carrying out a healthy pregnancy.
 If you or your partner are trying to conceive and are over 35, proactively discussing your specific vitamin D needs with your doctor will ensure you’re doing everything you can to set yourselves up for success.

 Considering the importance of vitamin D in pregnancy and implantation, it’s no wonder that many women who have thought about or are currently undergoing IVF are concerned with getting enough.
 After all, the amount of vitamin D in the follicular fluid can significantly affect the success of assisted reproductive technology procedures.
 Adequate levels have been shown to determine the number and quality of oocytes (or immature egg cells).
 It has also been documented that high levels of vitamin D in follicular fluid and serum is related to a higher chance of conceiving following IVF.

 For men, vitamin D has been positively associated with semen quality.

-Similar to women, in recent years, the presence of vitamin D receptors and the vitamin D metabolizing enzymes in men have been found in the gonads, reproductive tract, and spermatozoa.
-This indicates that a reproductive role exists, linking to positive predictive markers of semen quality and higher expression in spermatozoa from normal than infertile men.
+Similar to women, in recent years, the presence of vitamin D receptors and vitamin D metabolizing enzymes in men have been found in the gonads, reproductive tract, and spermatozoa.
+This indicates a reproductive role exists, linking to positive predictive markers of semen quality and higher expression in spermatozoa from normal than infertile men.